 You can also get chicken, yak (like beef), or buffalo (like beef but tougher) dal baht.
 My rule of thumb is only order meat if you see it roaming around town.
 For instance, if there are chickens running around, order the chicken.
 If you don’t see any chickens, don’t order it.
 That’s an easy way to tell how fresh the meat you’re eating is.
 At lower altitudes you’ll even be served a green usually similar to spinach or kale.
 The best part of dal baht is that you get refills of rice and lentil if you’re still hungry at the end.

 Found mostly in the Everest region, Sherpa stew is clear soup loaded with vegetables and noodles or rice.
 The best and most authentic ones I’ve had, have thick dumpling like noodles that are homemade.
+The soup comes in two major varieties including thukpa and thenthuk.
+Thukpa tends to have long noodles kind of like a ramen.
+Thenthuk is my favorite as it has the more dumpling like noodles.
 If you don’t like chili, make sure to ask for it “not spicy” as I was once served one so hot that it left a rash on my lips.

 Sometimes offered as a breakfast and sometimes as a dessert, rice pudding is made fresh in tea houses.
 On the Annapurna Circuit, it’s made with fresh coconut and cinnamon.
 It immediately became one of my favorite snacks and is some of the best rice pudding I’ve ever had.